gtlaflair/ltrc-2019/_episodes/00-intro.md

 ~~~
 {: .language-r}

-The data for this workshop can all be found at its GitHub repository <https://github.com/gtlaflair/ltrc-2019>.
-You can download it directly to your computer by running the commands below in R or RStudio:
+The data for this workshop can all be found at its GitHub repository <https://github.com/gtlaflair/ltrc-2019/data>.
+You can download it directly to your computer by running the commands below in R or RStudio.
+The names in all of the datasets are fake; they were generated using the `charlatan` package from [rOpenSci](https://ropensci.org/).

 ~~~